alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer/README.md

 ApplicationMetrics.MetricLoggers.SqlServer
 ---
-ApplicationMetrics provides simple interfaces and classes to allow capturing metric and instrumentation information from a client application.
-It was designed with the following goals...
+An implementation of an [ApplicationMetrics](https://github.com/alastairwyse/ApplicationMetrics) [metric logger](https://github.com/alastairwyse/ApplicationMetrics/blob/master/ApplicationMetrics/IMetricLogger.cs) which writes metrics and instrumentation information to a Microsoft SQL Server database.

 1. Provide interfaces which can be injected into client classes, and provide simple methods for logging metrics from these classes.
 2. To ensure that details of how the metrics are stored and displayed is hidden behind the interfaces